tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 The JSON Web Algorithms (JWA) {{RFC7518}} in Section 4.6 defines two ways using the key agreement result.
 When Direct Key Agreement is employed, the shared secret established through the HPKE will be the content encryption key (CEK).
 When Key Agreement with Key Wrapping is employed, the shared secret established through the HPKE will wrap the CEK.
 If multiple recipients are needed, then the version with key wrap is used.

-In both cases a new JOSE header parameter, called 'encapsulated_key', is used to convey the content of the enc structure defined in the HPKE specification. "enc" represents the serialized public key.
+In both cases a new JOSE header parameter, called 'encapsulated_key', is used to convey the content of the "enc" structure defined in the HPKE specification. "enc" represents the serialized public key.

 When the alg value is set to any of algorithms registered by this specification then the 'encapsulated_key' header parameter MUST be present in the unprotected header parameter.

 The 'encapsulated_key' parameter contains the encapsulated key, which is output of the HPKE KEM, and is represented as a base64url encoded string.

+### Direct Key Agreement

+In Direct Key Agreement, HPKE is employed to directly encrypt the plaintext, and the resulting ciphertext is included in the 'ciphertext.'
+In Key Agreement with Key Wrapping, HPKE is used to encrypt the Content Encryption Key (CEK), and the resulting ciphertext is included in the 'ciphertext.'

+The sender MUST specify the 'alg' parameter in the protected header to indicate the use of HPKE.
+Additionally, the sender MUST place the 'encapsulated_key' parameter in the unprotected header.
+Optionally, the 'kid' parameter MAY be used to identify the static recipient public key used by the sender.

 # Ciphersuite Registration